About the course

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in a biological or chemical science, but applications from high calibre candidates with mathematical and physical science backgrounds are welcomed.
-For applicants with a degree from the USA, the minimum GPA sought is 3.5 out of 4.0.
+- a first-class or strong upper second-class undergraduate degree with honours in a biological or chemical science, but applications from high calibre candidates with mathematical and physical science backgrounds are welcomed.

 However, entrance is very competitive and most successful applicants have a first-class degree or the equivalent.